Committed to Integrity

 Integrity is one of our core values, and we work to make this evident in how we handle our finances.
 We know, based on the facts about charitable giving, more and more people care about where they donate their money.

-We are committed to investing at least 80 percent of donations received into front-line ministry.
+We are committed to investing at least 80 percent of every dollar into front-line ministry.

 The facts about charitable giving